Robert S. Beightler: Retirement and family

 Beightler retired officially in 1962 to Worthington, Ohio.
 Over the years he had been a good investor, and had a large retirement savings.
 He enjoyed gardening and fishing, and spent his winters in Florida.
 He followed national and international affairs closely, as well as Wall Street out of interest of his own financial holdings.
 He was also active in veterans and civic groups.

 Beightler had two children with Anne, Robert Jr., who attended the United States Military Academy at West Point, and Marjorie.
-Robert Jr. served in the Philippines during World War II as a platoon leader in the 511th Parachute Infantry Regiment (United States) of the 11th Airborne Division.
+Robert Jr. served in the Philippines during World War II as a platoon leader in the 511th Parachute Infantry Regiment of the 11th Airborne Division.
 Despite both father and son fighting in their respective divisions in the Battle of Manila, neither would meet in combat until April in northern Luzon.

 Beightler died on February 12, 1978.
 He is buried at Oakdale Cemetery in Marysville.

 Beightler had said of his hometown "With you, I lived many of my greatest moments, from which I have many of my fondest memories.
 Memories of Marysville during my 28 years here are among my warmest thoughts."

 Honors

-Robert Beightler was the recipient of numerous honors, including the Distinguished Service Cross for his leadership in the Philippines campaign, the Silver Star Medal, the Purple Heart, the Combat Infantryman Badge, the Distinguished Service Medal for the New Georgia campaign, with an Oak Leaf cluster for his service in Bougainville and Luzon, and the Legion of Merit with an Oak Leaf cluster.
+Robert Beightler was the recipient of numerous honors, including the Distinguished Service Cross for his leadership in the Philippines campaign, the Silver Star Medal, the Purple Heart, the Combat Infantryman Badge, the Distinguished Service Medal for the New Georgia campaign, with an oak leaf cluster for his service in Bougainville and Luzon, and the Legion of Merit with an oak leaf cluster.
 His award of the Combat Infantryman Badge (CIB) was later revoked because Army regulations prohibit the CIB from being awarded to generals.

 On September 25, 1945, Beightler received his 33d degree from the Scottish Rite of Freemasonry.
 He was awarded the Legion of Honor from the Philippine government.
 In June 1952, Beightler was awarded an honorary doctorate from the University of the Ryukyus for his work in rebuilding the infrastructure.
 The National Guard armory in Columbus is named in his honor.
 It is the headquarters of the Ohio National Guard.

 In 1969, the city of Marysville, Ohio dedicated 5th Street in honor of Beightler, naming it Major General Robert S. Beightler Way.

 In 1993, the Ohio Department of Veterans Affairs inducted him into the Ohio Veterans Hall of Fame.
 In 2007, the Union County, Ohio Chamber of Commerce declared September 28 to be Major General Robert S. Beightler Day.

 In 2007, the Ohio Historical Society dedicated an historical marker on 5th Street in Uptown Marysville in honor of Beightler.
 Hundreds of citizens attended the ceremony, with officials present from the office of Gov. Ted Strickland, U.S. Senator George Voinovich, and the Ohio National Guard.
 In 2007, the Ohio Department of Transportation funded his memorial marker at the Veterans Memorial in Marysville, Ohio.